 If the system does not find a station, "NOTHING" will be blinking for about 5 seconds, then the system goes back to the last selected station.

-You can use the RDS program search or scan function even if the PS name display function is off.
-In this case, the display shows a frequency in place of a PS name.
+You can use the RDS program search or scan function even if the RDS information display function is off.